stevenhorkey/grayscale-theme/_posts/March 2018/2018-3-14-Why-Existence.md

 description: 'People often dismiss philosophy as impractical jargon yet fail to see how it is at the foundation of their life...'
 podcast: 'https://pinecast.com/player/b20a8153-decf-4e6a-a850-d68239e50207?theme=minimal'
 ---
-Why existence?
+*Why existence?*
 <br>
 <br>
-People often dismiss philosophy as impractical jargon; seeing it as nothing more than verbose theory by verbose theoriticians.
+People often dismiss philosophy, or more specifically, ontology, epistemology, and metaphysics as impractical jargon; seeing it as nothing more than verbose theory by hopeless theoriticians.
 <br>
 <br>
 These people have a good point because there is plenty of that going on.